travelping/journal-gateway-gelf/README.md

 zmq-journal-gatewayd
 ====================

-A ZeroMQ gateway for sending logs from systemd's journald over the network and a client (both CLI tools).
+A ZeroMQ gateway for sending logs from systemd's journald over the network and a sink (both CLI tools).

-Logs are available in plain text or an 'export' format suitable for storing them back (with journal-remote) into some systemd journal like
+Logs are available stored in a journalfile, separated for each source.

 ```bash
 zmq-journal-gatewayd-client | systemd-journal-remote -o /path/to/some/dir/ -